-- Demonstrate the mental capacity to learn and assimilate professional information, including the ability to read and comprehend professional literature and reports. - Solve clinical problems through critical analysis. - Seek relevant case information, synthesize, and apply concepts and information from various sources and disciplines. - Write discipline-specific papers and clinical reports in English. - Speak Standard American English intelligibly, including the ability to model English phonemes. - Analyze, synthesize, and interpret ideas and concepts in academic and diagnostic/treatment settings. - Maintain attention and concentration for sufficient time to complete clinical activities for up to four-hour blocks of time with one or two breaks. - Schedule and prioritize activities, and provide documentation in a timely manner. - Comply with administrative, legal, and regulatory policies.
+- Demonstrate the mental capacity to learn and assimilate professional information, including the ability to read and comprehend professional literature and reports. - Solve clinical problems through critical analysis. - Seek relevant case information, synthesize, and apply concepts and information from various sources and disciplines. - Write discipline-specific papers and clinical reports in English. - Speak Standard American English intelligibly, including the ability to model English phonemes.
+This ability may vary for students in the EDHH program. - Analyze, synthesize, and interpret ideas and concepts in academic and diagnostic/treatment settings. - Maintain attention and concentration for sufficient time to complete clinical activities for up to four-hour blocks of time with one or two breaks. - Schedule and prioritize activities, and provide documentation in a timely manner. - Comply with administrative, legal, and regulatory policies.